 Seven Million Teens.

 Break the Cycle inspires and supports young people in building a culture of healthy relationships.
-We’re guided by our National Youth Advisory Board (NYAB), 24 enthusiastic, committed young people taking action to ending dating abuse.
+We’re guided by our Let's Be Real movement enthusiastic, committed young people located nationally taking action to ending dating abuse.

 Break the Cycle believes that knowledge is power.
 Our experts train adults across the country on how to promote healthy youth relationships and serve young survivors in their community.
 From law enforcement officers, attorneys and government officials to teachers, parents and advocates, we work with individuals and institutions that ensure that young people have the resources they need to have healthy relationships and to end abusive ones safely.